 What are the main trends that have been observed?

-In 2018, the total sales volume for antimicrobials amounted to 471 tonnes, a fall of 5.5% compared to 2017 (499 tonnes).
+In 2019, the total sales volume for antimicrobials amounted to 422 tonnes, a fall of 10.5% compared to 2018.
 This was the lowest tonnage recorded since monitoring began in 1999 (1311 tonnes).
-A 48.2% reduction can also be observed compared to 2011, the reference year for the first EcoAntibio plan.
+A 53.3% reduction can also be observed compared to 2011, the reference year for the first EcoAntibio plan.
 This trend is largely attributable to lower sales of orally administered antimicrobials.

-Since recent antimicrobials generally require a lower dose, sales volume alone cannot be used to assess animal exposure to antimicrobials.
+Since recent antimicrobials generally require a lower dose, sales volumes alone cannot be used to assess animal exposure to antimicrobials.
 It is therefore necessary to take the dosage and duration of antimicrobial treatments into account and relate them to the animal population.
-This provides an estimate of the level of exposure.
+This provides an estimated animal level of exposure to antimicrobials (ALEA).

 Animal exposure to antimicrobials

 Overall exposure of animals in France decreased by 10.9% between 2018 and 2019.
 Over the last year, the change in exposure has varied according to the species: -9.9% for cattle, -16.4% for pigs, -12.8% for poultry, +1.5% for rabbits and +2.1% for domestic carnivores.

 After a sharp decline in the ALEA between 2011 and 2016, a relative stabilisation of animal exposure has been observed over the last three years for most classes of antimicrobials, with the exception of tetracyclines and polymyxins.

 Are there any changes that justify the implementation of specific measures?